common irish phrases

 Past Tense (Aimsir Chaite): when signifying the event that happened in the past.

-Present Tense (Aimsir Laithreach): when describing something that is happening at present.
+Present Tense (Aimsir Laithreach): when describing something happening at present.

 Future (Aimsir Fhaistineach): for the event that hasn’t happened yet.

-• And in future tense its Nífidh mé
+• And in the future tense, it is Nífidh mé

 See how words are formed.
-We know it is quite difficult for beginners to compare to the basic question words and Irish slang words.
-In order to learn Irish more quickly and structure your sentences in the future, memorizing the most common Irish verbs would be an ideal choice.
+We know it is quite difficult for beginners to compare the basic question words and Irish slang words.
+To learn Irish more quickly and structure your sentences in the future, memorizing the most common Irish verbs would be an ideal choice.

 Most common Irish verbs

-Here are some of the common verbs and their translation that Irish people used in their day-to-day conversation.
-It will help you a lot to communicate with their locals.
+Here are some common verbs and their translation that Irish people use in their daily conversation.
+It will help you a lot to communicate with the locals.

 Irish Verbs